Mentioned in dispatches

-To be mentioned in dispatches (or despatches) describes a member of the armed forces whose name appears in an official report written by a superior officer and sent to the high command, in which their gallant or meritorious action in the face of the enemy is described.
+To be mentioned in dispatches (or despatches) describes a member of the armed forces of a nation whose name appears in an official report written by a superior officer and sent to the high command, in which their gallant or meritorious action in the face of the enemy is described.

-In some countries, a service member's name must be mentioned in dispatches as a condition for receiving certain decorations.
+In some countries, a service member's name being mentioned in dispatches is a condition for being awarded certain decorations.

-Being mentioned in dispatches entitles a recipient to wear a small metallic device, but does not include an entitlement to post-nominals.
+Being mentioned in dispatches entitles a recipient to wear a small metallic oak leaf (lotus leaf in India) device, but does not bestow an entitlement to post-nominal letters.